DarrenJAN/school-notes/3b/se-464-notes.md

 ### F and NF Properties

 - FP: system shall do X
 - NFP: system shall be Y
 - NFP:

   - Constrain on the manner in which the system implements and delivers its functionality
   - High-level types: Product requirements, process requirements, external requirements
   - Examples: Efficiency; complexity; scalability
   - Lots of conflicts between stakeholder NFP desires
 - Design Guidelines for different NFPs

-  - Efficiency
+#### Efficiency

 - Components
   - small (**high cohesion**)
   - simple and concise interfaces
   - separate data from processing components
   - separate data from meta-data (keep movie names list separate from GB's of movies video data)
   - **know which components are bottlenecks**
 - Connectors
   - select connectors carefully (live in same memory?
 Communicate over server?)
   - encourage async interactions
   - careful of broadcast connectors (all other components will need to listen and be able to handle that info)
   - Location transparency (scalability: don't want to care where that other component (DB) is; efficiency: DO want to know where it is)
 - Topology
   - keep frequent collaborators close; ex: don't pass GBs of data through multiple layers

-- Complexity
+#### Complexity

 - Proportional to size of system; internal structure
   - Components
     - Separate concerns
     - Isolate functionality from interaction
     - Ensure high cohesiveness
   - connectors
     - Isolate interaction from functionality
     - Network connector: bitstream in, bitstream out
     - Keep a simple network topology
     - Restrict interaction; **good API design**
   - topology
     - Eliminate unnecessary dependencies
     - If you have many components, the **compose** groups of related components into larger components; **zoom out**

-- Scalability / Heterogeneity:
+#### Scalability / Heterogeneity:

 - Scalability: capability of a system to be adapted to meet new size or scope requirements
 - Heterogeneity: a system's ability to be composed of, or execute within, disparate parts
   - Portability: ability of a system to properly execute on multiple platforms
   - Components
     - Keep components focused (==so you can find bottlenecks==)
     - Distribute data sources (different data centres around the world)
     - Replicate data: don'y only have 1 DB that stores the information; have different data centres around the world, each replicate the data; migrate changes over time (issue with concurrent modifications)

   - Connectors
   - Be explicit: don't use shared memory as a communication platform (doesn't scale)
     - Direct vs indirect: easier to scale if indirect (didn't hard-code the connection)

   - Topology
   - Place data close to customer
     - Think about who owns the data, about what moves around and where it stays

-- Evolvability
+#### Evolvability

 - Ability to change to satisfy new requirements and environments
   - Components
   -
   - Connectors
     -
   - Topology

-- Dependability
+#### Dependability

 - examples
   - reliability: system will perform without failure
   - availability: probability system is available at a moment in time
   - robustness:
   - fault-tolerance:
   - survivability:
   - safety:
 - components
   - support exception handling
   - control external component dependencies
 - connectors
   - provide interaction guarantees
 - topology:
   - avoid single points of failure
   - enable backups